-4. CONCLUSIONS
+V. CONCLUSIONS

-Section 2 reviewed the theory and limitations of Monte Carlo criticality calculations.
-Section 3 provided a realistic example of the effects of convergence, bias in keff and reaction rate distributions due to the number of neutrons per cycle, and underprediction of uncertainties due to the neglect of correlation effects.
-From the theory in Section 2 and the numerical evidence in Section 3, the following recommendations may be made to practitioners:
+Sections I-IV reviewed the theory and limitations of Monte Carlo criticality calculations; provided realistic examples of the effects of convergence, bias in keff and reaction rate distributions due to the number of neutrons per cycle, and underprediction of uncertainties due to the neglect of correlation effects; and recommended best practices for Monte Carlo practitioners.
+These best practices are summarized below:

-• Before performing long-running Monte Carlo criticality calculations, always review the code input thoroughly and view the problem geometry in a plotter to be sure it is correct.

-- To determine the number of cycles needed for convergence of the power iteration method, always make a trial run using ~100 cycles and a moderate number of neutrons per cycle (e.g., 1000).
+- Before performing long-running Monte Carlo criticality calculations, always review the code input thoroughly and view the problem geometry in a plotter to be sure it is correct. - To determine the number of cycles needed for convergence of the power iteration method, always make a trial run using ~100 cycles and a moderate number of neutrons per cycle (e.g., 1000).
 Examine plots of both k{eff} and H{src} vs cycle to determine the number of cycles to be discarded before beginning tallies. - To prevent bias in k{eff} and reaction rate tallies, at least 5000 or more neutrons per cycle should be used for long production runs.
-It is preferable to use 10,000, 20,000, 50,000, or more neutrons per cycle, as long as a few hundred active cycles are computed. - In assessing the uncertainties on computed results, be aware that the true uncertainties may be higher by factors of 5 or more, especially if the dominance ratio is close to 1.
+It is preferable to use 10,000, 20,000, 50,000, or more neutrons per cycle, as long as a few hundred active cycles are computed.

+- To improve convergence and reduce the bias in uncertainties, always take advantage of symmetry in the problem geometry.
+If symmetry permits, using a 1/8th-core or 1/4-core geometry model with reflecting or periodic planar boundaries rather than a full-core model will reduce the problem dominance ratio (due to the elimination of several higher radial modes). - In assessing the uncertainties on computed results, be aware that the true uncertainties may be higher by factors of 5 or more, especially if the dominance ratio is close to 1.
 It may be helpful to make independent Monte Carlo runs and compare the results and uncertainties from each.
-It can also be useful to compare the results and uncertainties for different tallies in symmetric locations of a problem, as an indication of how good the computed uncertainties are.
+It can also be useful to compare the results and uncertainties in symmetric locations of a problem, as an indication of how good the computed uncertainties are.